learn-co-curriculum/dsc-cities-try-experience/p_13_manipulating_lists.md

 ```python
 ['Buenos Aires, Argentina', 'Iguazu Falls,Argentina', 'Los Cabos, Mexico', 'Walla Walla Valley, Washington', 'Albuquerque, New Mexico', 'Greenville, South Carolina', 'Toronto, Canada', 'Archipelago Sea', 'Salina Island, Sicily', 'Solta, Croatia', 'Marakesh, Morocco', 'Pyeongchang, South Korea', 'Wuhan, China']
 ```
 As you can see, the list has been altered, and now the last element is the item we appended to the list, `Wuhan, China`.

 What if you mistakenly ran the line of code twice and you noticed that the destination was added twice, you now find yourself in need of removing the last item in the list.
-Let's take a look at how we would do this with another built in Python method.
+Let's take a look at how we would do this with another built-in Python method.

 ## Removing elements with the `.pop()` method

 ***

-Removing an element from a list is very similar to adding, we will just be usinf another of Python's built in methods.
+Removing an element from a list is very similar to adding, we will just be usinf another of Python's built-in methods.
 The method we will use is the `.pop()` method.remove an element from a list.
 In Python we remove an item from a list using the `.pop()` function.
 Unlike the `append()` method, this function needs no arguments, its default is to remove the last item in the list.
 For example, if we wanted to remove the last city, `Pyeongchang, South Korea`, from our list, we would use the following code:

 ```python
 top_travel_cities.pop()